csci1710/book/book/src/chapters/finite_and_inductive/finite_and_inductive_3.md

 This problem is called _vacuity_, and I'll give you another example.
 Suppose I told you: "All my billionaire friends love Logic for Systems".
 I have, as far as I know anyway, no billionaire friends.
 So is the sentence true or false?
 If you asked Forge, it would say that the sentence was true---after all, there's no billionaire friend of mine who _doesn't_ love Logic for Systems...

-This is a problem you might hear about in other courses like 0220, or in the philosophy department.
-And so there's a risk you'll think vacuity is silly, or possibly a topic for debate among people who like drawing their As upside down and their Es backwards, and love writing formulas with lots of Greek letters in. **Don't be fooled!** Vacuity is a major problem even in industrial settings like Intel, because verification tools are literal-minded.
+This is a problem you might first hear about in other courses like 0220, or in the philosophy department.
+There's a risk you'll think vacuity is silly, or possibly a topic for debate among people who like drawing their As upside down and their Es backwards, and love writing formulas with lots of Greek letters in. **Don't be fooled!** Vacuity is a major problem even in industrial settings like Intel, because verification tools are literal-minded.
 (Still doubtful?
 Ask Tim to send you links, and check out the EdStem post at the top of these notes.)

 At the very least, we'd better test that the left-hand-side of the implication can be satisfied.
 This isn't a guarantee of trustworthiness, but it's a start.
 And it's easy to check with Forge.